...

 Contact Your Bank

-Inform your bank or financial institution about the scam, especially if you have shared any banking details or made payments.
-They can help to monitor your accounts for suspicious activity and possibly reverse any fraudulent transactions.
+Inform your bank or financial institution about the scam, especially if you have shared any banking details or made payments into accounts provided by the scammer.
+The bank can help to monitor your accounts for suspicious activity, and possibly reverse any fraudulent transactions.

 Monitor Your Accounts

-Keep a close watch on your financial statements and online accounts for any unauthorised activities.
+Keep a close watch on your financial statements and online accounts for any unauthorised activity.
 Report any suspicious actions to your financial institution immediately.

 Change Password

 Update passwords for all your online accounts, especially those linked to sensitive information or financial transactions.
-Use strong, unique passwords and consider enabling two-factor authentication.
+Use strong, unique passwords and enable two-factor authentication where available.

 Contact Cybertrace

-Reach out to Cybertrace, a firm specialising in scam investigations.
+Reach out to Cybertrace, we specialise in scam investigations.
 We can assist in tracking the scammers and gathering evidence to support your case.

 If you have suffered substantial financial loss or your personal information has been misused, consider consulting with a legal advisor for additional support and potential recourse.